yiliansource/party-js/docs/docs/01-quick-start.md

 slug: /
 ---

-import Tabs from "@theme/Tabs";
-import TabItem from "@theme/TabItem";

 ## About

 **party.js** is a JavaScript library intended to provide customizeable particle effects to browser environments.
 To ensure a safer development process, the library is written in TypeScript.